apify/crawlee/docs/api/Session.md

 <a name="Session"></a>

 Class aggregating data for session.
 Sessions are used to store information such as cookies and can be used for generating fingerprints and proxy sessions.
-You can think of a session as one specific user.
+You can think of a session as about one specific user.
 Session internal state can be enriched with custom user data for example some authorization tokens and specific headers in general.

 -   [Session](session)
     -   [`new exports.Session(options)`](#new_Session_new)